 Describe any activities requiring manual dexterity (For example, activities requiring hand-eye coordination such as cross-stitching, sewing, art, crafts, playing musical instruments, auto repair, etc.) at which you are proficient.
 Ensure you enter your response as a narrative list; do not use bullet points!

 I have always enjoyed excelling at basketball.
 As a barber, I am especially efficient at using scissors and clippers to cut hair and beards.
 Whenever I play soccer, I especially enjoy being a goalkeeper, always ready to fly.
-I garden after church on Sundays and have played video games with my brother and friends for almost as long as I can remember, not only because it is fun but because I am convinced that it helps me maintain nimble, capable, fast, fast, agile fingers and hand motion.
+I garden after church on Sundays and have played video games with my brother and friends for as long as I can remember, not only because it is fun but because I am convinced that it helps me maintain nimble, capable, fast, fast, agile fingers and hand motion.
 I have worked with beads as a craftsman and taken stitching classes in high school.
 I also braid hair.

 Childhood Residency (250 Characters)

 What is the type of geographic area where you were raised?

 I spent my childhood and adolescence in a modest but comfortable home in a semi-rural area with a high crime rate.
 Growing up in Cameroon, Central Africa, we had little infrastructure and no materials for school.
 Later on, we would share computers; sometimes, we only had one for the entire class.